 First Brigade Second Division Twelfth Corps

-From the tablet on the rear:
+From the tablet on the rear of the monument:

 The regiment took position here July 2nd abut 8 a.m.
 Deployed as skirmishers and was engaged with the enemy during the day.
 Remained until 7 p.m. when it was ordered to rejoin First Brigade.